sjstoelting/pgsql-tweaks/README.md

 ### FUNCTION is_numeric

-The function checks strings for being numeric.
+The function checks strings for being of data type NUMERIC.

 #### Examples